 In the charming town of Tropea, flanked by the pretty church on the rocky outcrop this is one of the best Italy beaches offering something for everyone.
 The placid crystal clear blue water is perfect for swimming, while there are options for snorkelling, boat hire and parasailing for those looking for some exciting beach activities.
 Great for families as well as adults, Tropea beach also has some nice Lido bars and superb restaurants where you can rent umbrellas or parasols, enjoy seafood and cocktails.

 3. Cala Goloritze

 Also a UNESCO world heritage site, the pristine beauty of this gorgeous beach must be seen to be believed.
 Accessible only through a boat or by hiking, the enchanting Cala Golortze is a picture postcard beach with clear turquoise water and pretty white pebbles.
-Undeniably among the best unspoilt beaches in Italy, this slice of heaven can be reached by hiking for about one and a half hours up a mountainous track so sturdy shoes are a must.
-Once there, you can spend a lazy afternoon in the beautiful seascape or discover the magical marine life while snorkelling.
+Undeniably among the best-unspoiled beaches in Italy, this slice of heaven can be reached by hiking for about one and a half hours up against a mountainous track so sturdy shoes are a must.
+Once there, you can spend a lazy afternoon in the beautiful seascape or discover the magical marine life while snorkeling.

 Address: Golfo di Orosei, 08040 Baunei, Sardinia, Italy

 Timings: No specific timings yet it’s better to start early morning and start hiking back before sunset

 Entry fee: 6 Euros per hiker entering the path to the beach